Farebox recovery ratio: Farebox ratios around the world

 The farebox recovery ratio is the ratio of fare revenue to total transport expenses for a given system.
 These two figures can be found in the financial statements of the operators.
 Oftentimes the operator runs multiple modes of transport (e.g. subway and bus), and there is no data for individual modes (segment analysis).
 In this case the operator is considered as one system, or a group of modes are collectively considered one system.

 Fare revenue is not the same as "transport" or "operational" revenue, as there are often secondary sources of revenue such as lockers and paid restrooms and advertisement revenue.
 Fare revenue is a subset of transport revenue, which is in turn part of total revenue along with "non-transport" or "non-operational" revenue.

 Total "transport" or "operational" expenses are a part of total expenses along with "non-transport" or "non-operational" expenses.
 Total transport expenses may include expansion projects if they are paid for by the operator.

-Africa

 Asia

-Please note that, the "operating ratio" (営業係数 영업계수) commonly published by some Asian systems is different from farebox recovery ratio even after inverting the number to turn cost per unit revenue into revenue per unit cost, as that figure includes all operatng revenue instead of only the fare revenue.
+Please note that, the "operating ratio" (営業係数 영업계수) commonly published by some Asian systems is different from farebox recovery ratio even after inverting the number to turn cost per unit revenue into revenue per unit cost, as that figure includes all operating revenue instead of only the fare revenue.